iNavFlight/inav-configurator/README.md

    * (5.0.0+) chrome_crashpad_handler `chmod +x /opt/inav/inav-configurator/chrome_crashpad_handler`
 11. Run INAV Configurator app from unpacked folder

+#### Notes

 On some Linux distros, you may be missing `libatomic`, a `NW.JS` (specially `libnode.so`) dependency.
 If so, please install `libatomic` using your distro's package manager, e.g:

 * Arch Linux: `sudo pacman -S --needed libatomic_ops`
 * Debian / Ubuntu: `sudo apt install libatomic1`
 * Fedora: `sudo dnf install libatomic`

+1. Dont forget to add your user into dialout group "sudo usermod -aG dialout YOUR_USERNAME" for serial access
+2. If you have 3D model animation problems, enable "Override software rendering list" in Chrome flags chrome://flags/#ignore-gpu-blacklist

 ### Mac